-Scientific computing is an area which requires the highest performance, so far, slower dynamic languages are being used by domain experts for daily development work.
-Many believe that there is a need of dynamic language for building applications.
+Julia Tutorial - Scientific computing is an area that requires the highest performance, so far, slower dynamic languages are being used by domain experts for daily development work.
+Many believe that there is a need for dynamic language for building applications.
 The Julia programming language can take the place of a flexible dynamic language, which is perfect for numerical and scientific computing.
 In this Julia tutorial, you will learn the programming language and what is Julia and its uses, etc.

-Julia is a high-level programming language which was developed by 4 people at Massachusetts Institute of Technology (MIT).
-It is open source, high-performance, a high-level, dynamic programming language which is used in scientific computing.
+Julia is a high-level programming language that was developed by 4 people at the Massachusetts Institute of Technology (MIT).
+It is an open-source, high-performance, high-level, dynamic programming language that is used in scientific computing.
 It is predominantly used for data analysis and statistics computations which is similar to R programming language.

 Julia is built primarily for its speed and applications using it have experienced faster running times when compared with Python or R. It provides support in performing difficult tasks such as cloud computing and parallelism which are considered as fundamental to perform big data analytics.

-Julia is mainly used by research scientists and engineers, In addition to them, it is also utilized by financial analysts, quants and data scientists.
-The developers of Julia language made sure that the products developed make julia an easily usable, deployable and scalable.
+Julia is mainly used by research scientists and engineers, In addition to them, it is also utilized by financial analysts, quants, and data scientists.
+The developers of Julia language made sure that the products developed make Julia easily usable, deployable, and scalable.

 The following features make julia a popular programming language:

-Here is a Julia benchmark code example for Mandelbrot set:
+Here is a Julia benchmark code example for the Mandelbrot set:

 ## mandelbrot set: complex arithmetic and comprehensions ## function myabs2(z) return real(z)*real(z) + imag(z)*imag(z) End function mandel(z) c=z maxiter = 88 for n = 1:maxiter if myabs2(z) > 4 return n-1 end z=z^2 + c end return maxiter end mandelperf() = [ mandel(complex(r,i)) for i=-1.:.1:1., r=-2.0:.1:0.5 ] @test sum(mandelperf()) == 14791 @timeit mandelperf() “userfunc_mandelbrot” “Calculation of mandelbrot set”

-These are some of the favourite packages used by julia developers:
+These are some of the favorite packages used by Julia developers:

 Julia is specifically designed for the purpose of distributed computation and parallelism, using two primitives such as remote calls and remote references.
 Remote references is of two types: future and remote channel.